TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/dg/index.md

 filename = "output.txt"
 write_file filename "Example text" read_file filename

 ```

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Dg](https://sampleprograms.io/languages/dg) was written by:
+File Input Output in [Dg](https://sampleprograms.io/languages/dg) was written by:

 - Jeremy Grifski
 - Riley Martine

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2018 22:42:39.
-The solution was first committed on Oct 03 2018 17:19:04.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution